Occupational Health and Safety Code

 An employer and a blaster must ensure that the explosives at a work site

-(a) are of explosive strengths appropriate to the blasting activities at the work site, and
+(a) are of explosive strengths appropriate to the blasting activity at the work site, and

 477(2)

-An employer and a blaster must ensure that an explosive removed from a magazine is sectioned or cut only if there is no reasonable alternative available to obtain the appropriate size or strength of the explosive.
+An employer and a blaster must ensure that if an explosive removed from a magazine is sectioned or cut only if there is no reasonable alternative to obtain the appropriate size or strength of the explosive.

 477(3)